nradulovic/neon-kernel/README.md

 ## TODO list

-- Integrate a profiling system (memory/stack usage, cpu usage...)
+- Integrate a profiling system (memory/stack usage, CPU usage...)
 - test, test, test...

 # Features

+## System
+1. Static design; no heap memory required.
+All data structures are allocated during the compile time.
+2. Static configuration, no execution overhead.
+3. Portable.
+The kernel can run on wide range of micro-controllers.
+It was tested on 8-bit Microchip PIC up to 64-bit AMD CPU as Linux user thread.
+4. Can be easily integrated into an existing system.
+The kernel does not require custom linker scripts or start files.
+Assembly code is minimally used in port system.

+## Scheduler
-1. Unlimited number of tasks
+1. Unlimited number of tasks.
-2. Up to 64 priority levels on 8-bit microcontrollers and up to 256 priority levels on 32-bit microcontrollers.
+2. Up to 64 priority levels on 8-bit micro-controllers and up to 256 priority levels on 32-bit micro-controllers.
-3. Round-robing, non-preemptive scheduling of tasks with same priority
+3. Round-robing, non-preemptive scheduling of tasks with same priority.
-4. O(1) constant time complexity, scheduling time does not increase if new tasks are added
+4. O(1) constant time complexity, scheduling time does not increase if new tasks are added.

 # Using eSolid - Real-Time Kernel